Reviews

 Ports

-The interface divisions of ThinkPad T14 Gen 2 Ryzen Edition are on the left, right, and rear.
+The ThinkPad T14 Gen 2 Ryzen Edition’s ports are located on the left, right, and rear sides of the device.
 However, most of the ports are on the left side.
-On the left, we have two USB-C 3.2 Gen 2 ports, one USB-A 3.2 Gen 1 port, an HDMI port, a headphone/microphone combo port, and a MicroSD card reader.
+On the left side, there are two USB-C 3.2 Gen 2 ports, a USB-A 3.2 Gen 1 port, an HDMI port, a headphone/microphone jack, and a MicroSD card reader.

-On the left side, we have the RJ45 network cable interface, the USB-A 3.2 Gen 1 (always on), an optional smart card reader, and a Kensington lock slot.
-Most of the right side goes for the vent which aids heat dissipation.
-On the rear, there is a single port which is an optional SIM card slot.
+The left side has an RJ45 jack, a USB-A 3.2 Gen 1 port, an optional smart card reader, and a Kensington lock slot.
+Most of the space on the right side is taken up by air vents.
+There is only one optional SIM card slot on the back.

 Lenovo ThinkPad T14 Gen 2 ports